dekuNukem/duckyPad/README.md

 ![Alt text](resources/pics/teaser.gif)

-When pressed, each key execute a *`duckyScript`* to automate keyboard actions.
+When pressed, each key execute [duckyScript](duckyscript_info.md) to automate keyboard actions.

-It can be as simple as shortcuts like `Control + C`, or as complex as launching applications, managing livestreams, or even [creating root backdoors](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---OSX-Root-Backdoor) or [grabbing passwords](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---download-mimikatz%2C-grab-passwords-and-email-them-via-gmail).
+It can be as simple as shortcuts like `Control + C`, or as complex as launching applications, managing livestreams, or even [creating root backdoors](https://shop.hak5.org/blogs/usb-rubber-ducky/the-3-second-reverse-shell-with-a-usb-rubber-ducky) or [grabbing passwords](https://shop.hak5.org/blogs/usb-rubber-ducky/15-second-password-hack-mr-robot-style).
 It's all up to you!

-## Join Our Discord!

-Feel free to join our [Official Discord](https://discord.gg/4sJCBx5) for discussions, questions, sharing scripts, and latest updates!

 ## Get a duckyPad!